 If you are making 'personal notes/comments' as an aide memoir to support panel meeting discussion, TFS functionality should not be used.
 These are seen as personal notes and should not be inputted into TFS.
 As you will be aware, within a single panel, it is not possible to achieve total coverage of the full range of subjects and the wide diversity of applications submitted to AHRC.
-Therefore, you may have been assigned some applications that do not fall within your precise area of subject expertise; however, you will still need to assess the application against the aims of the funding opportunity, guided by your experience as both a reviewer and a researcher.
-You are asked to read as many applications as you can, as this facilitates discussion and promotes a robust assessment process.
+Therefore, you may have been assigned some applications that do not fall within your precise area of subject expertise; however, you will still need to moderate the application against the aims of the funding opportunity (including the expert reviewer comments, and the applicant's response to those comments), guided by your experience as both a reviewer and a researcher.
+You are asked to read as many applications as you can, as this facilitates discussion and promotes a robust moderation process.